Prototypes in 1/72 scale |

 was in 1959.
 The X-15 was a Thiokol rocket propelled research aircraft

 to get data on high speed aerodynamics.
-Several planes were built.
+New technologies were used throughout

 The finish is black with some options